DiamondLightSource/pymalcolm/docs/developer_docs/messages.rst

 Dictionary with members:

-- type
+- typeid
-    String ``Update``.
+    String ``malcolm:core/Update:1.0``.
 - id
     Integer id from original client `Subscribe`_.
 - value
-    Object current value of subscribed endpoint.
+    Object current value of subscribed path.
 This will be the dictionary representation of the Attribute value type.
 For simple types this will just be a String or Integer.
 See :ref:`structure` for how more complex structures are represented.